MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/export-to.md

 ms.topic: how-to
 ms.service: powerbi
 ms.subservice: powerbi-developer
-ms.date: 10/19/2021
+ms.date: 01/17/2022
 ---

-# Export Power BI report to file (preview)
+# Export Power BI report to file

 The `exportToFile` API enables exporting a Power BI report by using a REST call.
 The following file formats are supported:
 * **.pptx** (PowerPoint)